 You must keep a copy of all the invoices you send out as part of your bookkeeping and tax records.

 Final step is to send it!
 The sooner you get it out the sooner you’ll get paid!

 Credit Note Template

 In the event that you need to refund your client or customer, you may need to raise what is known as a credit note.

 A credit note is basically the opposite of an invoice and you can download a template here which matches the version of the invoice.

 Wrapping Up for Limited Company Invoice Template

 This Limited Company invoice template is the first part of getting you paid.

 Make sure you keep an eye on who owes you money so you can chase them as close to your payment deadline as possible.

-According to The Federation of Small Businesses over £6,000 on average is left unpaid to small businesses by clients each year.
-So it is crucial you do not get overlooked, either accidentally or on purpose.
+According to The Federation of Small Businesses, over £6,000 on average is left unpaid to small businesses by clients each year.
+Therefore, it is crucial you do not get overlooked, either accidentally or on purpose.